marcomacchia99/RT1_Assignment3/README.md

 Here, I decided to __edit the teleop_twist_keyboard__ node, starting from the `.cpp` version which I found in the [teleop_twist_keyboard_cpp repository](https://github.com/methylDragon/teleop_twist_keyboard_cpp/blob/master/src/teleop_twist_keyboard.cpp).

-In particular I clean the user interface, and I added the possibility to reset the linear and the angular speed.
-Also there's a new possibility to safely quit from the execution using CTRL-C combination.
+In particular I cleaned the user interface, and I added the possibility to reset the linear and the angular speed.
+Also there's a new possibility to safely quit from the execution using the well-known CTRL-C combination.

 The node simply checks the user imputs according to the instructions prompted in the console, and it publish the new speed to the `/cmd_vel` topic.